RSchiroli/Kp/README.md

 Before start you need to include the code.
 Open the terminal in the code directory.
 Then open julia from the terminal and include the files:

 - include("Kp.jl") is always fine.
-- include("BockStats.jl") if only the analysis ins needed.
+- include("BockStats.jl") if only the analysis is needed.

 Function _RunKpAnalysis(imgName,maskName;Gain::Int64=100,threshold::Int64=0,nPlane::Int64=0,returnAll::Bool=false)_ from Kp.jl